MiSTle-Dev/Boards/misterydev20k/README.md

 firmware and test a few features that couldn't be implemented and tested with the Tang Nano 20k.
 These include:

-  - Use the RP2040 for JTAG programming of the FPGA
+  - Use the RP2040 for JTAG programming of the FPGA :heavy_check_mark:
   - Additional access to the SD card directly from the RP2040
     - Boot the FPGA from SD card
   - Optionally use the RP2040's native USB via the USB Hub

 Further minor changes over the existing boards are:

-  - Two DB9 joysticks
+  - Two DB9 joysticks :heavy_check_mark:
-  - MIDI on M5 Stack connector
+  - MIDI on M5 Stack connector :heavy_check_mark:

 [Schematic PDF](misterydev20k_sch.pdf)
 [Layout PDF](misterydev20k_board.pdf)